mccbc/notes/reviewer_comments.md

 7. Fig. 2: Why are the yellow curves V shaped at line center when the standard is more U shaped?
 Is this due to plotting resolution or not using the wing approximation for the Voigt function?
 This is more apparent in figure 3, so it is worth explaining this feature properly.

     - **The plotting resolution in the core is intentionally low since the solutions don't work in this frequency regime anyway.
 The submitted version of Figure 1 interpolated over x values in the core, leading to the curved shape.
 To avoid confusion, this interpolation has been turned off and Figure 1 has been re-plotted.
 The "V" shape is due to the low number of points in the core.
 TODO: [Does it still need explanation if I've changed all the figures to not use interpolation?
 I think there's no longer a source of confusion and the reader will be able to tell that it's just a low number of points.]**
+    - TODO: Add a statement *in the text*, paragraph discussing Fig 1 mentioning that the reason for the v shape is low number of points, we chose not to do high res there bc the Monte Carlo does include doppler core but our solution doesn't solve for it

 8. Figure 3: It looks like the MC error bars are not representative of the true uncertainty, i.e. small compared to the variation between neighboring bins.
 Can you fix or comment on this, e.g. is this the Poisson statistical uncertainty?
     - **TODO: [What do we think about this?]**
+    - Linear error can't be shown in log space the same way.
+Review Phil's note --- should be log10(P) +- 0.43 \delta / P, where \delta is the linear error
+    - Also: zoom in on errorbars in linear plots.
+Do theys how up?
+Is there MC variation outside of those rerors?
 Section 3.
 Time-Dependent Diffusion

 1. Figure 5: Perhaps a combination of different colors and line styles (in addition to line thickness) would make the trends clearer.